 The most common liable parties for a cruise ship sexual or physical assault case are the assailant and the cruise line.
 The assailant can face criminal and civil charges for assaulting the victim.
 It is the government’s job to file criminal charges, but your job as a victim to file a civil claim.
 You may not only have one possible defendant for your case, however; the cruise line can share liability if it negligently failed to prevent the incident.

 A cruise line should reasonably be able to prevent sexual and physical assault onboard its vessels.
 It can do so through conducting employee background checks, properly training employees, providing adequate on-ship security measures, prohibiting employees from entering occupied passenger quarters, and other such measures.
 When an assault happens during a cruise, the cruise line may be directly or vicariously liable.
-A case review with a lawyer can help identify the liable parties in your assault claim.
+A case review with a Miami cruise law attorney can help identify the liable parties in your assault claim.

 Why Do You Need a Lawyer?

 It’s important to hire a lawyer for a case as complex as a cruise ship assault.
 Injury claims involving cruise ships deal with maritime laws, which are entirely different from the laws that govern accidents on land.
 An experienced lawyer can elevate your chances of a successful claim, helping you identify the at-fault party and pursue full compensation.
 Our Miami attorneys will fight for you every step of the way, taking on major insurance companies during settlement negotiations or going to trial if necessary.
 We believe in protecting the rights of sexual and physical assault victims, no matter what it takes.

 If you or someone you know suffered an assault while on a cruise ship, contact our lawyers.
 Most cruise lines have headquarters in Florida, meaning your case would take the form of a Miami personal injury claim.
 We can help you file your claim within the state’s statute of limitations.
 Learn more about your rights and legal options.
 Call (305) 638-4143 today.